newrelic/infra-integrations-sdk/docs/v3tov4.md

 ## GoSDK v4 API changes

-This section enumerates the main changes you have to keep in mind to upgrade from GoSDK v3.x to v4.x.
+This section enumerates the main changes you have to keep in mind when upgrading from GoSDK v3.x to v4.x.

 ### Entities